 How to Use a Snowflake Cutting Template

-To create a snowflake pattern, fold a sheet of paper into fourths and draw a simple snowflake design on one of the sections.
+To create a pattern, fold a sheet of paper into fourths and draw a simple snowflake design on one of the sections.
 Simple is the keyword here.

 Unfold your design and photocopy it, you can make a whole bundle of templates.
 Use color or patterned paper to create more interest.